SF CITY HALL DETAILS

 • If you are planning to get married at San Francisco City Hall from across the world, all you need is valid passports.
 City Hall commissioner will perform your ceremony while we can act as your witness.

-• If we are first meeting, I have a dark wavy bob hairdo, and I'm half Chinese.
+• For many of my city hall couples, we are usually meeting for the first time right before your wedding.
+I have a dark wavy bob hairdo, and I'm half Chinese.

 • For brides, you might want to bring walking shoes (if we are going to the woods or beach), something warm and easy to put on/take off.